-SESLHD expects all workers, at all times, by their behaviours and interactions with patients, clients and colleagues, to promote and contribute to a culture that reflects the:

-- NSW Health core values of Collaboration, Openness, Respect, and Empowerment - SESLHD organisational values of Teamwork, Honesty, Respect, Excellence, Equity, Caring, Commitment and Courage, through demonstrated behaviours and interactions with patients, clients and colleagues in keeping with these values.
+SESLHD expects all workers, at all times, by their behaviours and interactions with patients, clients and colleagues, to promote and contribute to a culture that reflects the NSW Health CORE Values of Collaboration, Openness, Respect, and Empowerment through demonstrated behaviours and interactions with patients, clients and colleagues in keeping with these values.

 Prompt support will be provided to workers who are subject to bullying or harassment.
-The following contacts are available: Supervisors and other Line Managers, the Human Resources Advisory Service, the Organisational Development & Learning Unit (OD&L), the Employee Assistance Program (EAP), and Employee Associations.
+The following contacts are available: Supervisors and other line managers, the Human Resources Business Partners, the Organisational Development and Learning Unit (OD&L), the Employee Assistance Program (EAP), and employee associations.